paulorochacode/i3wm-custom-setup/README.md

 1-intruduce compiled kernels</br>
 2-test vm version</br>
 3-improve sec rules</br>
-4-fix the touch command</br>
-5-increase the borders of the windows</br>
+4-increase the borders of the windows</br>
-6-improve commands to resize and move the windows</br>
+5-improve commands to resize and move the windows</br>
-7-to fix bookmarks application
+6-to fix bookmarks application